 -

 Look around your office for items that are not being used.
 By law, all unwanted University property must be surplused, regardless of condition.
 UW Surplus works to keep items out of the landfill where possible, by reselling usable items and working to recycle or responsibly dispose of items that can no longer be used.
-Learn more at UW Surplus: https://facilities.uw.edu/catalog/surplus.
+Learn more at UW Surplus: Visit this link.

 Title IX

-- Review supportive measures available if an individual has experienced sex- and gender-based violence, harassment, or discrimination.
+- Review the supportive measures that may be available if a student or employee has experienced sex- and gender-based violence, harassment, or discrimination.

 Youth Protection